 Both Gene Dynarski (who played Roy's DWP foreman Ike) and Carl Weathers (who appeared briefly as an MP who questions Roy at the train depot) are listed in the end credits of every version of the film, but they're only seen in the original 1977 theatrical cut.

 Production Designer Joe Alves recalled many of the locals around Devils Tower were angered by the movie going through production there.
 On a subsequent visit to the area years later, he noticed a local gift shop selling souvenirs and memorabilia relating to the film.

 It was one of the first home videos released with NCI Closed Captioning in 1981 by Columbia.
 When you have your TV set to display closed captions, a closed captioning copyright Captions Copyright 1981 Columbia Pictures Corporation is displayed at the end of the movie.
 That is present in all versions of the movie including the 1998 re-edit.

-At one time there was three editions of the film.
-There was the original edition, then the director's edirion and for TV they put both of these editions together so that it could shown over two nights.
-All three editions at one time could be brought either on VHS or DVD.
+At one time there were three editions of the film.
+There was the original edition, then the director's edition and for TV they put both of these editions together so that it could be shown over two nights.
+All three editions together could be bought either on VHS or DVD.